A Loss Scenario Example

 Property Damage

-Riots, civil commotion, and vandalism are typically covered under most commercial property policies.
-These things are covered because the causes of loss are considered hazards and “all-risk” within the insurance policies.
-Insurance policies don’t exclude riot, civil commotion, or vandalism so any damages caused by these things should be covered.
+Riots, civil commotion, and vandalism are typically covered under most commercial property policies, because the causes of loss are considered hazards and “all-risk” within the insurance policies.
+Insurance policies don’t exclude riot, civil commotion, or vandalism – any damages caused by these things should be covered.
 If rioters cause damage to the property, these items should be included within the building coverage insurance policy.
 The plates, glasses, furniture, tablecloths, food, and other damaged or stolen items should qualify for coverage under Jeff’s business property coverage.

 Terminology